samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

 publishdate = 2022-07-14T12:13:54+02:00
-tags = ["cloudflare", "cloudflare deploy", "deno", "deno deploy", "serverless", "web"] categories = ["development"] draft = false
+tags = ["cloudflare", "cloudflare deploy", "deno", "deno deploy", "serverless", "web"] categories = ["development"] newsletter_groups = ["web development"] draft = false
 +++

-When it comes to serverless computing platforms, Cloudflare Workers and Deno Deploy are more similar than other platforms in the sense that they both implement [standard web API's](https://developer.mozilla.org/en-US/docs/Web/API).
+When it comes to serverless computing platforms, Cloudflare Workers and Deno Deploy are more similar than other platforms in terms of the [standard web API's](https://developer.mozilla.org/en-US/docs/Web/API) they implement.
 This means that they should be easier to get started with for developers that generally write code that is run in a browser.
 However, they still differ from each other in a number of other aspects.
 In this post, I'll be highlighting some of those diferences.

 {{< tableofcontents >}}
 <ol>